darshant15/Tokyo-OlympicData-Azure-Dataengineering-Project/README.md

 ---

-✨ This project highlights **real-world Azure Data Engineering skills** – from ingestion to automation – and can be extended with **Power BI dashboards** for visualization.
+✨ This project highlights **real-world Azure Data Engineering skills** – from ingestion to automation – and can be extended with **Power BI dashboards** for visualization if required.

 ---